Talk Isn't Always Cheap: Understanding Failure Modes in Multi-Agent Debate: Related Work

+Some works explore debates between agents of diverse nature or abilities.
+For instance, \citet{estornell2025acccollabactorcriticapproachmultiagent, subramaniam2025multiagent} propose training LLM agents to debate collaboratively with distinct roles (actors/generators and critics), demonstrating that this approach can surpass previous unsupervised debate setups in reasoning benchmarks.
+Finally, studies such as \citet{amayuelas2024multiagent} investigate whether the collaborative nature holds if an explicit adversary is introduced into the debate process—where the adversary actively seeks to reduce performance.
 These works suggest that, when agents constructively challenge each other, answers can improve.
 However, other studies caution that debate can fail when agents emphasize persuasion over truth. \citet{agarwal2025persuasionoverridestruthmultiagent} introduce a single-round debate on factual questions (using TruthfulQA) where one agent states a true answer calmly and another delivers a confident, emotional false answer.
 They show the LLM judge often chooses the persuasive falsehood with high confidence, suggesting that a vivid but incorrect argument can override a correct one.
-These results highlight a risk: unless the judge is well-calibrated, debate may amplify bluster, mirroring human misinformation scenarios.
+These results highlight a risk: unless the judge is well-calibrated, debate may amplify bluster, mirroring human misinformation scenarios. \citet{yao2025peacemakertroublemakersycophancyshapes} focus on investigating sycophancy in the debate setting, showing that agent disagreement rate decreases as debate progresses, and that this observation is correlated with performance degradation.

-\textbf{Collaborative multi-agent frameworks.} Beyond explicit debates, many recent systems assume collaboration among LLMs improves reasoning \citep{li2023camelcommunicativeagentsmind, tran2025multi}.
+\textbf{Collaborative multi-agent frameworks.} Beyond explicit debates, many recent systems assume collaboration among LLMs improves reasoning \citep{li2023camelcommunicativeagentsmind, wang2024mixture, tran2025multi}.
 For instance, \citet{wu2023autogenenablingnextgenllm} provides a general multi-agent conversation framework: developers can define many agents (assistant, user-proxy, tools, etc.) that autonomously chat to solve complex tasks.
 These role-based and decentralized systems often yield richer interactions (e.g. multi-turn planning) than a single LLM alone.